• Home

 MULTI-MEDIA NOISEMAKER - Out to pastureMULTI-MEDIA NOISEMAKER - Out to pastureMULTI-MEDIA NOISEMAKER - Out to pasture

-General Market Screen Writing Concepts
+Mass Market - Screen Writing Concepts

 "Death Watch" Episodic Drama Series

-"86% Other" - Science Fiction Movie or Limited Series
+"86% Other" Science Fiction Movie or Limited Series

 Billy Shakespeare said, "All the world is a stage and we are merely players, fucking shit up."